-But there were also some important advantages, As to be expected in the Kibbutz system, I have had intensive social interactions with my peer group (in the Kibbutz system you can develop well your social skills, being together almost 18-20 hours a day with children of roughly your age; only in the remaining 4-6 hours a day did we spend a fair bit of time with our parents).
+However, there were also some important advantages.
+As expected, growing up in the Kibbutz system I have had intensive social interactions with my peer group (in the Kibbutz system you can develop well your social skills, being together almost 18-20 hours a day with children of roughly your age; only in the remaining 4-6 hours a day did, we spend a fair bit of time with our parents).
 I thus was able to develop good social skills at the very early age; which served me well later in life.
-In such an environment "peer effects" seem to be very important.
+In such an environment, "peer effects" seem to be very important.
 When your classmate is particularly smart, dishonest or lazy, what does that do to you?
-Especially, when you are at the formative young age period.
-Another important influence is the "parents effects", which serve to balance off some negative peer effects.
+Especially important when you are at the formative young age period.
+Another important influence is the "parent effect"; this balances off some negative peer effects.

-NON ACADEMIC HIGH SCHOOL AND ARMY SERVICE
+HIGH SCHOOL FOLLOWED BY THE ARMY SERVICE